kappnav/design/KAM-StatusMappings-DetailSections.md

         type: string
 ```
 ## Config Map Set Determination
-{k}AppNav determines the set of status or detail section config maps for a resource through a process of mapping, lookup, and merge if applies to produce the complete set.
+{k}AppNav determines the set of status or detail section config maps for a resource through the same process of mapping, lookup, and merge if applies to produce the complete set described in the KAM design.
 The mapping conforms to a particular hierarchy, ordered by precedence.

 ### Configmap Hierarchy and Precedence

 #### Status Mappings
 Only support the kind specific case as the status mapping config map has no named and subkind elements.

-### Detail Sections
+#### Detail Sections
 One or more detail section configmaps may exist to which the same resource maps.
 Multiple mapping rules may exist to which a resource maps; mapping rules are searched for in this order, using the match values from the from resource, searching for a matching rule from the most specific to least specific:

     kind.name - instance specific